rocicorp/diff-server/README.md

 ![Go](https://github.com/rocicorp/diff-server/workflows/Go/badge.svg)

+# *** DEPRECATED ****

+The Replicache Diff Server has been deprecated: its use is no longer recommended and it will not be supported at all after March'21.

+See [https://js.replicache.dev/](https://js.replicache.dev/) for how to set Replicache up without the Diff Server.

 # Replicache Diff Server

 This repository implements the Replicache Diff Server.
 See [Replicache](https://github.com/rocicorp/replicache) for more information.
 See the [contributing guide](https://github.com/rocicorp/replicache/blob/master/contributing.md) there for contributing information.